 Mrs. K. Kirkham and Mrs. H. Peacock are also Safeguarding officers.

 Mrs. Caroline Varga is the Governor responsible for Safeguarding.

 Well Being Manager (WBM) for Students and Families

-Mr C Mundy and Mrs D Mills (nee Otter) work closely with the pastoral team and provide support to students who may be experiencing social or emotional difficulties that are impacting on their learning, emotional wellbeing or safety.
+Mrs D Mills (nee Otter) works closely with the pastoral team and provides support to students who may be experiencing social or emotional difficulties that are impacting on their learning, emotional wellbeing or safety.
 Interventions include therapeutic support of individuals or family groups, signposting and liaison with other agencies including safeguarding and counselling/mentoring.

 Bereavement Counsellors – CRUSE

-SSC staff and the WBM have a mentoring role and work on such areas as motivation, self-esteem, and organisation with individual students and small groups .
-The Blenheim Mentoring Programme is also used by a qualified Learning Mentor who comes into Blenheim to work with students who are referred to him by either the Pastoral Team or Mrs D Mills.
-In this case the Mentor will contact parents to make them aware.
+Mrs D Mills and the Pastoral Facilitators have a mentoring role and work on such areas as motivation, self-esteem, and organisation with individual students and small groups .
+The Blenheim Mentoring Programme is also used by a qualified Learning Mentor (Mr S Loizou) who comes into Blenheim on Tuesdays and Fridays to work with students who are referred to him by Mr C Mundy and the pastoral team.
 A Learning Mentor is not a counsellor.
 There is a Peer Mentoring Programme for Year 9’s to support students coming into Year 7.
 The mentoring outlined here is in addition to any mentoring offered by the SEND department.